 Apple iPhone 3GS - June 2009

 The next phone is the phone that changed it all, the iPhone.
 I can't honestly believe that I chose an iPhone in the end.
-I'm not saying I dislike it, but at the time I was very anti-Apple due to their positioning against other companies.
+I'm not saying I dislike it, but at the time I was very anti-Apple.
 However, I did choose the iPhone 3GS and I'm glad I gave it a go.
 The iPhone has been in my opinion my favourite of all my phones.
 My iPhone package was an upgrade, again on O2 as they were the only provider for the iPhone anyway, and this time I had to pay out a whole £150 initially and then £35 a month (which was at £37 a month by the time I was finished with it).